HouzuoGuo/laitos/doc/Cloud-tips.md

 Lambda is the flagship Function-as-a-Service product offered by AWS.
 As a serverless offering, the product does not support general purpose computing.
 For laitos, lambda can run its web server without having to prepare an EC2 instance manually.

-Lambda offers pre-built runtime environment (including Go) with built-in web server.
-Because laitos runs its own web server, we will build a "lambda custom runtime", start with creating a shell script and name it `bootstrap`:
+Even though lambda offers pre-built runtime environment (including Go) with built-in web server, laitos will not be using it because laitos runs its own web server, we will build a "lambda custom runtime" by first creating a script and name it `bootstrap`:

     #!/bin/sh
     ./laitos -config config.json -daemons insecurehttpd -awslambda